Sony’s new full-frame robot camera shoots 4K/120p video

 Given Sony’s pedigree, the FR7 is obviously going to be an extremely capable cinema camera, which is why the PTZ mount is so interesting.

 “The cinematic look and feel is rapidly becoming the norm in broadcasting and live production as it opens up new ways to tell a narrative,” said Yang Cheng, Vice President, Imaging Solutions, Sony Electronics Inc. in the press release.
-“In parallel, over the last two years, we’ve seen a steep rise in content created remotely or in small locations where access is difficult.”
+“In parallel, over the last two years, we’ve seen a rise in content created remotely or in small locations where access is difficult.”

 Cheng claims the Sony FR7 “combines the flexibility of a standard PTZ camera with visuals through advanced cinematic features,” and the specs suggest it pulls it off.

 The camera can pan between -170º to +170º and tilt between -30º to +195º as slow as 0.02 degrees per second and as fast as 60 degrees per second, enabling a wide array of different camera moves.
-It can memorize up to 100 different camera positions—including camera direction, zoom, and focus—that can be triggered at the of a button.
+It can memorize up to 100 different camera positions—including camera direction, zoom, and focus—that can be triggered at the touch of a button.

 Sony FR7 robot camera